-Sources: IBEF Roads Report, November 2022; KPMG Report - Roads and Highway Sector; website of Ministry of Road Transport and Highways, Government of India.
+Sources: IBEF Roads Report, November 2022; KPMG Report - Roads and Highway Sector; ICRA reports, website of Ministry of Road Transport and Highways, Government of India

-6. Valuation Methodology and Approach
+5. Valuation Methodology and Approach

-- 6.1.
-The present valuation exercise is being undertaken in order to derive the fair EV of the SPVs. - 6.2.
-The valuation exercise involves selecting a method suitable for the purpose of valuation, by exercise of judgment by the valuers, based on the facts and circumstances as applicable to the business of the company to be valued. - 6.3.
+- 5.1.
+The present valuation exercise is being undertaken in order to derive the fair EV and Adjusted EV of the SPVs. - 5.2.
+The valuation exercise involves selecting a method suitable for the purpose of valuation, by exercise of judgment by the valuers, based on the facts and circumstances as applicable to the business of the company to be valued. - 5.3.
 There are three generally accepted approaches to valuation: - (a) "Cost" approach - (b) "Market" approach - (c) "Income" approach

-6.4.
 Cost Approach

+5.4.
 The cost approach values the underlying assets of the business to determine the business value.
 This valuation method carries more weight with respect to holding companies than operating companies.
 Also, cost value approaches are more relevant to the extent that a significant portion of the assets are of a nature that could be liquidated readily if so desired.